Christine Medley Announces Book Release

-Marywood University professor, Christine Medley, MFA, art department interim chair and associate professor of graphic design, recently had her book titled, “Printmaking, How to Print Anything on Everything,” released.
+Marywood University professor, Christine Medley, MFA, art department interim chair and associate professor of graphic design, had her book titled, “Printmaking, How to Print Anything on Everything,” released.
 The book explains how prior to the digital age, printing was a handcraft—and still is.

 Her guide presents twelve easy-to-follow projects that demonstrate time-honored techniques for decorating gift bags and coasters, transferring images to mugs and t-shirts, and embellishing other items.
 Suitable for crafters at all levels of ability and of all ages, the projects employ common household items such as cardboard tubes, cork, and rubber erasers.